nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     * Such fields have to be valid.
 * For `[dr/AVAILABLE_DATE_START, AVAILABLE_DATE_END]` date ranges that starts before or equal to `AVAILABLE_DATE_START` and ends after or equal to `AVAILABLE_DATE_END` will match.
 * For `[mt/MEDICAL_QUALIFICATIONS]` you can either specify just the type E.g. `mt/cpr` or the type and its level separated by comma E.g. `mt/cpr, basic`.
-    * The type need not be specified in full so it can contain any non-empty value.
+    * The type need not be specified in full, so it can contain any non-empty value.
     * Qualification level needs to be fully specified if present.

 Examples: